mstahl/vim-tidy-up/README.md

       :another_key => "up in here"
     }

 That looks awful!
 Let's tidy that situation right up.
-Type `,th` to get those hashrockets firing off in unison.
+Type `,tt` to get those hashrockets firing off in unison.

     some_hash = {